MaorBarshishat/telebot_auto_testing/README.md

 ```

 ### executed on host using python command:
-Please make sure you have python3 installed on your machine.
+Please make sure you have python3 installed on your machine.<br />
 The installation
  ```
     git clone https://github.com/MaorBarshishat/telebot_auto_testing.git